 Body Condition Scoring – A Management Practice That Can’t be Overlooked

-Body condition of spring-calving cows at the time of calving has an impact on your herd.
 For spring-calving cows, body condition at calving impacts the calf at calving time.
-In addition, spring-calving cows' body condition at caving also impacts performance during the breeding season.
+Spring-calving cows' body condition at calving also impacts performance during the breeding season.
 Over-conditioning cows, especially if the extra condition was fed on is wasting money.
 Under conditioned cows are risky because their performance can be inconsistent.
-A proper conditioned cow herd at the right time during the production cycle is the goal.
+A proper-conditioned cow herd at the right time during the production cycle is the goal.
 The importance of this management practice cannot be overlooked this year as input costs, especially feed costs, continue to increase.

 Review of the Body Condition Scoring System